-D: :1 1/ IDCM Half-yearly CAS shall be issued at the end of every six months (i.e. September/ March) on or before 21st day of succeeding month, to all investors providing the prescribed details across all schemes of mutual funds and securities held in dematerialized form across demat accounts, if applicable For further details, refer SAI.
-Dividend/ IDCW The payment of dividend/IDCW to the unitholders shall be made within seven working days from the record date.
-Redemption The redemption or repurchase proceeds shall be dispatched to the unitholders within two working days from the date of redemption or repurchase.
-This shall be in line with AMFI letter dated January 16, 2023.
-For list of exceptional circumstances refer para 14.1.3 of SEBI Master Circular for Mutual Funds dated June 27, 2024 Bank Mandate As per the directives issued by SEBI, it is mandatory for applicants to mention their bank account numbers in their applications and therefore, investors are requested to fill-up the appropriate box in the application form failing which applications are liable to be rejected.
-Change in Bank Mandate • For investors holding units in demat mode, the procedure for change in bank details would be as determined by the depository participant. • For investors holding units in non-demat mode, the Unit holders may change their bank details registered with the Mutual Fund by submitting an application for the same In an endeavour to protect the investors from possible fraudulent activities, the AMC may require the investors to submit such documents as may be deemed necessary or appropriate from time to time, for verification and validation of the bank account details furnished by the investors.
+Half-yearly CAS shall be issued at the end of every six months (i.e. September/ March) on or before 21st day of succeeding month, to all investors providing the prescribed details across all schemes of mutual funds and securities held in dematerialized form across demat accounts, if applicable For further details, refer SAI.
+Dividend/ IDCW The payment of dividend/IDCW to the unitholders shall be Redemption made within seven working days from the record date.
+The redemption proceeds will be despatched to the unitholders within the regulatory time limit of 3 working days of the receipt of the valid redemption request at the OPAT of the Mutual Fund.
+As per AMFI guidelines dated January 27, 2023, the redemption payment cycle shall be 2 days.
+In case of exceptional situations, additional time for redemption payment may be taken.
+This shall be in line with AMFI letter dated January 16, 2023 Bank Mandate As per the directives issued by SEBI, it is mandatory for applicants to mention their bank account numbers in their applications and therefore, investors are requested to fill-up the appropriate box in the application form failing which applications are liable to be rejected.
+Change in Bank Mandate For investors holding units in demat mode, the procedure for change in bank details would be as determined by the depository participant.
+For investors holding units in non-demat mode, the Unit holders may change their bank details registered with the Mutual Fund by submitting an application for the same In an endeavour to protect the investors from possible fraudulent activities, the AMC may require the investors to submit such documents as may be deemed necessary or appropriate from time to time, for verification and validation of the bank account details furnished by the investors.
 The AMC reserves the right to deny the request for registration of a bank account for the investor's Folio in case the investor fails to submit the necessary document to the satisfaction of the AMC.
 Delay in payment of redemption / repurchase proceeds/dividend The Asset Management Company shall be liable to pay interest to the unitholders at rate as specified vide clause 14.2 of SEBI Master Circular for Mutual Funds dated June 27, 2024 by SEBI for the period of such delay.

-Unclaimed Redemption and Income Distribution cum Capital Withdrawal Amount The unclaimed redemption and IDCW amount may be deployed by the mutual fund in call money market, money market instruments or separate plan of Liquid scheme / Money Market Mutual Fund scheme floated specifically for deployment of the unclaimed amounts only.
+Unclaimed Redemption and Income Distribution cum Capital Withdrawal Amount

+The unclaimed redemption and IDCW amount may be deployed by the mutual fund in call money market, money market instruments or separate plan of Liquid scheme / Money Market Mutual Fund scheme floated specifically for deployment of the unclaimed amounts only.
 The investors who claim the unclaimed amounts during a period of three years from the due date shall be paid initial unclaimed amount along-with the income earned on its deployment.
 Investors, who claim these amounts after 3 years, shall be paid initial unclaimed amount along-with the income earned on its deployment till the end of the third year.
 After the third year, the income earned on such unclaimed amounts shall be used for the purpose of investor education.
 The AMC would make a continuous effort to remind the investors through letters to take their unclaimed amounts.
 The investment management fees charged by the AMC for managing unclaimed amounts will not exceed 50 basis points.
 The Fund/AMC shall not be liable to pay any interest or compensation on unclaimed amount.